lastmeta/maestro_tcl/readme.md

 Maestro is not well equipped for "social" environments.
 For example, environments where separate actors have an influence on the environment it is in (such as other drivers).

 Maestro is not well equipped for time series environments; environments where the passage of time occurs without its input.
 That is to say when aspects of the environment can change zero or multiple times before it reacts to a particular arrangement of the environment at a particular time.
 For instance it may be able to solve a rubix cube because it does nothing when it is not perturbed, but playing the game 'snake' may be difficult because the snake constantly moves forward even if the player does take any action.

+Maestro is as of yet not optimized.
+It's neural net is not hardware accelerated, in fact all its connections are kept in a sqlite database.
+It is not written in C it is written in Tcl.
+It is not fast.
+It is merely a prototype.

 In short Maestro is best equipped to learn and engage in static environments, even highly complex ones.
 Its performance in other types of environments will vary from 'very well' to 'unacceptable.'